-The proposal aligns with both tiers of the direction outlined above by providing for significant renewable energy generation to the national grid in a manner that avoids, remedies and/or mitigates all significant adverse effects.
-This includes effects on waterways, land productivity, biodiversity, the rural landscape, and cultural effects.
-In addition, it is anticipated that the proposal will provide for ecological restoration through riparian planting and the restoration of wetland habitat.
+The proposal aligns with the direction outlined by providing for significant renewable energy generation in a manner that avoids, remedies and/or mitigates all significant adverse effects.
+This includes effects on waterways, land productivity, biodiversity, the rural landscape and cultural effects.

-Overall, the proposal is considered to be consistent with the objectives and policies of the Manawatū District Plan.
+Overall, the proposal is considered to be consistent with the objectives and policies of the PDP.